Report and consent

 How to apply

-3. If instructed in the one of the Part B forms, complete the Adjoining Owner Comment Form.
+2. If instructed in the application form, complete the Adjoining Owner Comment Form.

 Report and Consent Regulations